ioccc-src/winner/bugs.md

 ```

 However this is because the entry uses `perror()` and it just so happens that
-the default `errno` gives that result.
-For instance if you run the following C
+the default `errno` of 0 gives that result.
+For instance if you run the
-program under macOS you will get undefined error but if you do it under linux
+following C program under macOS you will get undefined error but if you do it
-you'll likely get success.
+under linux you'll likely get success.

 ```c